Tharin2501/48-hour-code-movie-rating/readme.md

     report: for aggregated JaCoCo report, and for the OWASP dependency check report.

-##Entrypoint
+## Entrypoint

+LocalApplicationRunner.java :
-LocalApplicationRunner.java : /backend/src/test/java/no/kristiania/backend/ LocalApplicationRunner.java
+- /backend/src/test/java/no/kristiania/backend/ LocalApplicationRunner.java

-How to Run
+## How to Run Application

     mvn clean install to build the application (with tests) mvn package - DskipTests (without tests)